 Our matching contributions made under the Savings Restoration Plan for the Named Executive Officers during fiscal year 2015 are included in the "All Other Compensation" column of the Summary Compensation Table for Fiscal Year 2015 on page 52.
-All contributions, earnings, withdrawals, distributions and aggregate balances for the Named Executive Officers participating in the Savings Restoration Plan during fiscal year 2015 are included in the Nonqualified Deferred Compensation for Fiscal Year 2015 table on page 61.
+All contributions, earnings, withdrawals, distributions and aggregate balances

 The Executive Deferral Plan is available to executive officers and certain other key employees.
 The Executive Deferral Plan provides executive officers with an opportunity to defer a portion of their compensation (in addition to that deferred under the Retirement Savings Plan and the Savings Restoration Plan) on a pre-tax basis, including Target Incentive Bonuses and General RONA Bonuses, and to accumulate tax-deferred earnings on the deferrals.
 LTIP Award payouts and Converted RONA Bonuses are not eligible for deferral under the Executive Deferral Plan.
 Each executive may defer to his or her account up to 80% of base salary and 80% of General RONA Bonuses paid in August and Target Incentive Bonuses paid in August.
 Similar to the Savings Restoration Plan, all deferrals are made under the Executive Deferral Plan by accounting entry rather than any physical exchange of cash.
 Participants also accrue earnings on an accounting-entry basis based on the performance of various investment fund choices.
 Participants are our unsecured creditors for their respective account balances.
-Account balances are paid out upon the same events and in the same manner as account balances under the Savings Restoration Plan, except for distributions made upon a change in control.
-In that case, balances are distributed to the participant value the participant would have received if the account had remained in place and been paid as elected by the participant.
-All contributions, earnings, withdrawals, distributions and aggregate balances for the Named Executive Deficers participating in the Executive Deferral Plan during fiscal year 2015 table on page 61.
+Account balances are paid out upon the same events and in the same maner as account balances under the Savings Restoration Plan, except for distributions made upon a change in control.
+In that case, balances are distributed to the participant or the participant's beneficiary in a lump sum.
+Prior to distribution, the balances are offect any "gross-up" amount necessary to offset federal excise taxes and any after-tax value the participant would have received if the account had remained in place and been paid as elected by the participant.
+All contributions, earnings, withdrawals, distributions and aggregate balances for the Named Executive Officers participating in the Executive Deferral Plan during fiscal year 2015 rable on page 61.